dcunited001/dcunited001.github.io/_drafts/virtually-rifted-yet-prodigiously-gifted.md

 Post it notes (original post date?)

-- i may have already posted some of this above, but this is directly from drafts on post-it notes (which i snapped pics of and shared like 6 months ago)
+- I may have already posted some of this above, but this is directly from drafts on post-it notes (of which i snapped pics and shared like 6 months ago)

+### VR UI

+- multiple UI overlays (accessibility & help)
+  - e.g. use mostly icons for a browser-like interface, then enable a "help overlay" with information and tooltips
+  - a laptop with a "mushy" 2D keyboard just feels like you are typing and the keyboard interface is entirely virtualized
+    - that's a good one, it's new. i just came up with that lulz
+- virtualized UI devices w/ AR drawn on top of desk, alongside physical hardware (justin mentioned an arduino w/ a keyboard and touchscreen alongside hardware)
+  - true "desktop virtualization" lulz
+  - how does this affect the economics and desirable aspects of furnature? j/k ... sorta

+- index time spent in a space at a point in virtual space
+  - or time spent where users are focused on a particular object/image/brand
+    - USE FOR POWERING THE ECONOMICS OF VR/AR!!
+    - this is how one derives value from VR/AR experiences
+  - this is both applicable to: User Interface and Business

+- using a checkerboard as a standard surface for apps
+  - also, pocket change be used as a standard metric for translating and sizing surfaces to be shared amoungst participants in so-called "popup" apps (see the similarly titled section)

 ### VR UX